-Our Compensation Committee retains the discretion to approve transactions outside of the guidelines in light of an individual's facts and circumstances; however, to date, we have not done so in respect of an NEO.
+Our Compensation Committee retains the discretion to approve transactions outside of the guidelines in light of an individual's facts and circumstances; however, to date, we have not done so in respect of a Named Executive Officer.

-Insider Trading Policies

-Our employees, including our NEOs and directors, are subject to our insider trading policy, which prohibits:
+Insider Trading Policies.
+Our employees, including our Named Executive Officers and directors, are subject to our insider trading policy, which prohibits:

-- transactions in our securities outside of "window" periods (except pursuant to previously adopted, approved Rule 10b5-1 plans), - employees and directors and their designees from directly hedging the market value of any RenaissanceRe securities, and - employees and directors and designees from engaging in "short sales" of RenaissanceRe securities.
+- transactions in our securities outside of "window" periods (except pursuant to previously adopted, approved Rule 10b5-1 plans); - employees and directors and their designees from directly hedging the market value of any RenaissanceRe securities; and - employees and directors and designees from engaging in short sales of, or margin loans on, RenaissanceRe securities.
+It is the Board's view that such activities are against the interest of the Company's shareholders and could cause significant repercussions to the Company and its shareholders if allowed.

-Other Benefits and Perquisites; Limitations and Changes
+Other Benefits and Perquisites; Elimination of Income Tax Gross-ups; Limitations and Changes

-Our NEOs participate in a perquisite and benefit program that, in conjunction with the other components of our compensation program, seeks to accomplish the goal of attracting and retaining key talent to our Bermuda headquarters.
-Given the unique challenges of the Bermuda market, including travel to and from the island and the cost of living and maintaining a residence, we provide benefits and perquisites that are consistent with others operating in this market.
+Our Named Executive Officers participate in a perquisite and benefit program that, in conjunction with the other components of our compensation program, seeks to accomplish the goal of attracting and retaining key talent to our strategic Bermuda headquarters.
+Given the unique challenges of the Bermuda market, including travel to and from the island and the cost of living and maintaining a residence, we provide benefits and perquisites that are consistent with others operating in this market and are necessary for recruitment and retention purposes.